Adjustable versus fixed loans

-When you first take out a fixed-rate loan, most of your payment goes toward interest.
-That gradually reverses itself as the loan ages.
+When you first take out a fixed-rate loan, most of your payment is applied to interest.
+The amount applied to principal goes up slowly every month.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Executive Lending Group at (405) 822-1957 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Call Executive Lending Group at (405) 822-1957 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-Generally, the interest rates for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different types of Adjustable Rate Mortgages.
+Generally, the interest rates on ARMs are based on an outside index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start out at a very low rate that usually increases over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
+ARMs most often have the lowest, most attractive rates toward the start of the loan.
+They guarantee the lower interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
 In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for people who expect to move within three or five years.
+These types of ARMs most benefit borrowers who will move before the initial lock expires.

-Most people who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the home for any longer than this initial low-rate period.
-ARMs are risky if property values go down and borrowers cannot sell their home or refinance their loan.
+Most borrowers who choose ARMs do so when they want to get lower introductory rates and don't plan to remain in the home for any longer than the introductory low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they cannot sell their home or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (405) 822-1957.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.